 - 4. Almroth Wright was a publicly acclaimed anti-suffragist, and he never allowed women into his laboratory.
-There were no women scientists under his tutelage to invite to join - Almroth E. Wright, Studies on Immunisation and Their Application to the Diagnosis and Treatment of Bacterial Infections (Archibald Constable & Co.: London, 1909).
+There were no women scientists under his tutelage to invite to join - Almroth E. Wright, Studies on Immunisation and Their Application to the Diagnosis and Treatment of Bacterial Infections (Archibald Constable & Co.: London, 1909). - 6.
+Leonard Colebrook, "Almroth Edward Wright.
+1861-1947," Obituary Notices of Fellows of the Royal Society, 6, no. 17 (1948): 299-300.
+The adoption of Wright's anti-typhoid inoculation technique made England the only country to have troops resistant to typhoid at the onset of the First World War.
+Wright was knighted in 1906 for recognition of his research and successes in preventive inoculation against the enteric group of infections, notably typhoid fever.

-For more information on Almroth Wright see: Michael S. Dunnill, The Plato of Praed Street: The Life And Times of Almroth Wright (Royal Society of Medicine: London, 2001); Zachary Cope, Almroth Wright: Founder of Modern Vaccine-therapy (Nelson: London, 1966); Leonard Colebrook, Almroth Wright: Provocative Doctor and Thinker (William Heineman: London, 1954).
+3. For more information on Almroth Wright see: Michael S. Dunnill, The Plato of Praed Street: The Life And Times of Almroth Wright (Royal Society of Medicine: London, 2001); Zachary Cope, Almroth Wright: Founder of Modern Vaccine-therapy (Nelson: London, 1966); Leonard Colebrook, Almroth Wright: Provocative Doctor and Thinker (William Heineman: London, 1954).